-- To eliminate hardship for the employee, the Parish will continue a full-time employee's regular base pay during this absence.
-If the employee should receive compensation for participation on the jury, the employee should bring receipt of the payment to the Bookkeeper/Accountant.
-The salary for that period would be the difference between the regular base pay for the period of the absence and the compensation received from the external source. - 2.
-In the event the jury leave exceeds thirty-one (31) days, the Pastor/Administrator will determine the status of wages for that period. - 3.
-Part-time employees can receive up to one paid shift, but if the employee is paid by the court, the employee will then receive the difference between the paid shift and the court pay.
+- A. To eliminate hardship for the employee, the Organization will continue a full-time employee's regular base pay during this absence.
+If the employee should receive compensation for participation on the jury, the employee should bring receipt of the payment to the Administrator (who will send it to the payroll department).
+The salary for that period would be the difference between the regular base pay for the period of the absence and the compensation received from the external source. - B. In the event the jury leave exceeds thirty-one (31) days, the Administrator with Human Resources will determine the status of wages for that period. - C. Part-time employees can receive up to one paid shift, but if the employee is paid by the court, the employee will then receive the difference between the paid shift and the court pay.